133794m3r/itp298_capstone/README.md

-# ITP-298 Capstone Project "Danglign Pointers"
+# ITP-298 Capstone Project "Dangling Pointers"
 This is a simple console-based RPG by [@NathanielMullins](https://github.com/NathanielMullins) and [@133794m3r](https://github.com/133794m3r)